sandepal-org/mq01-ops/README.md

 # Verify IBM Licensing instance

-We can verify that the IBM License service is running by checking that it's
+We can verify that the licensing instance is running by checking that its network route is available.

 Issue the following command: